syndbg-archive/Zoo/README.md

 class Zoo should have:

 * animals, of course
-* capacity (how many animals can it accommodates)
+* capacity (how many animals can it accommodate)
 * budget (the money it has at the moment)

 The zoo can accommodate an animal, it has daily incomes depending on how much animals it has (the more animals it has, the more interesting it will be to go into that zoo, right?) and daily outcomes depending on how much do the animals eat (every food has it's price)
-(and, sadly, sometimes animals happen to die :/)
+(and, sadly, sometimes animals happen to die :/).
-Also, animals can reproduce, according to their breed interval (how often do they mate)
+Also, our animals reproduce half an year (6 months) after their gestation period is over.

-animal brings 60$ back to the zoo per day<br>
+an animal brings 60$ back to the zoo per day<br>
 one kilo meat costs 4$<br>
 one kilo grass, foliage or bamboo costs 2$<br>

-We wrote for you a database with animals (check it with sqlitebrowser, if you still don't have it, ask!) which you can (should/must) use to write your classes.
+We wrote for you a database with animals (check it with sqlitebrowser, if you still don't have it, now's the time :)) which you can (should/must) use to write your classes.
 The table contains the following columns:
 * species (for example, a tiger)
 * life expectancy - how long is the species expected to live